SEO resources are allocated differently for every project

 In many cases Reputation X provides internationalization for search engine optimization / link building projects.
 Internationalization takes into account the following:

-International SEO projects must have on-the-ground local experts to succeed.
+International SEO/ORM projects must have on-the-ground local experts to succeed.
 If we have the right mix of talent in place, we use them.
 If we do not, we find them.
 Finding the right person for a particular job internationally can be challenging because most SEO markets around the world are immature.
 Often training is needed, which increases resource usage.

 All Reputation X projects undergo multiple levels of quality control.
 The Project Manager, Content Manager and Outreach Specialist all engage in various levels of QA.
 Finally, the Client is asked to engage in quality control as well to assure everything is up to standard.